Tensor functors between categories of quasi-coherent sheaves: Proof of the Theorem

 \begin{prop} The functors $\SPEC$ and $\OO$ provide an anti-equivalence of $2$-categories between $2$-affine stacks and stacky $2$-rings.
 In particular, a $2$-affine scheme is completely determined by its $2$-ring of $2$-regular functions. \end{prop}

 Now our main Theorem \ref{main} reads as follows:

 \begin{thm} Every quasi-compact quasi-separated scheme is $2$-affine. \end{thm}

 In conclusion, although a general scheme $X$ cannot be recovered from its $1$-ring of regular functions $\Gamma(X,\O_X)$, it can nevertheless be recovered from its $2$-ring of $2$-regular functions $\OO(X)$, which is just its category of quasi-coherent modules.
-It would be interesting to know whether every Artin satisfying certain natural finiteness conditions (such as quasi-compactness and quasi-separatedness) is $2$-affine, or to have an intrinsic characterization for stacky $2$-rings; these and other similar problems arising naturally in this context are the object of work in progress.
+It would be interesting to know whether every Artin stack satisfying certain natural finiteness conditions (such as quasi-compactness and quasi-separatedness) is $2$-affine, or to have an intrinsic characterization for stacky $2$-rings; these and other similar problems arising naturally in this context will appear in the thesis of the first author.

 We conclude this section with another example of the kind of notion that we believe should play an important role in categorified algebraic geometry.

 A morphism of quasi-compact quasi-separated schemes $f : X \to S$ is affine if and only if the canonical morphism $\SPEC(f_*(\O_X)) \to X$ over $S$ is an isomorphism.
 This motivates: